davide-beltrame/Credit-Prediction-Group-Project-AI-ML-Exam/README.md

 It might be necessary to have a fast or interpretable model rather than a slow one with higher performance.
 In our case there is no mention regarding interpretability or speed, we were just asked to design an efficient data-driven solution.
-That being the case, we have chosen as best model the one having the higher accuracy: XGBoost.
+That being the case, we have chosen as best model the one having the higher average accuracy: **XGBoost**.
-We noticed that the performance of KNN is almost the same as XGBoost and can be achieved with less than 1/3 of the time.
+We noticed that the performance of **KNN** is almost the same as XGBoost and can be achieved with less than 1/3 of the time.
-Thus, we could propose to our boss both solutions and see if time can be considered as a relevant factor to take into account.
+Thus, we could propose to our boss both solutions (KNN for time complexity and accuracy, XGBoost strictly for accuracy) and see if time can be considered as a relevant factor to take into account.

 Overall, we were surprised by some models in terms of performance (time-wise and accuracy-wise):
 - We expected Kernel SVM to have a better time-complexity than KNN, but it turns out that the latter is almost twice as fast.